STAVANGER SECESSION

 Ken Lum’s contribution to Stavanger Secession includes two billboards, a medium he has long used to occupy the uneasy space between advertising, confession, and public address.
 Mimicking the visual language of commercial display, Lum inserts statements that oscillate between humor and discomfort, personal revelation and social critique.
 These works anticipate the logic of the meme: terse, repeatable, and disarmingly direct, yet charged with questions of identity, class, and belonging.
 Installed in the urban fabric, the billboards become both mirror and interruption—an image that appears familiar, only to reveal the ideological scripts embedded in everyday visual culture.

-Project in collaboration with Stavanger Kunstmuseum.
+Project in collaboration with Stavanger Kunstmuseum and supported by Marcus Thor.

 Newspaper Insert